parkinsons-toolkit/app-content/pages-content/further-support/how-to-use.md

 - Understanding your condition can empower you to ask questions and be more involved in making decisions about your health.
 - Helps you to monitor your condition, know when to get help and who to speak to.
 This can give you a greater sense of control and cut down your appointments.

+## Making Changes & Keeping on Track

+Although everyone’s condition and circumstances are different, everyone has ups and downs.
+This can make it hard to ‘follow a plan’.
+There are different ways to approach this difficulty.

+Tips to consider:
+1.	**Think about what is important to you:** Focus on things that are important to you to keep you motivated.
+2.	**Break it down:** If a task or ambition feels big, break it down into a series of smaller steps.
+3.	**Set a realistic target or aim:** This is like making a New Year resolution.
+It should be specific and something you can achieve, so that you feel encouraged when you meet it.
+4.	**Work with your body:** Try to use the good times and don’t be too hard on yourself during the difficult times.
+If symptoms are getting in the way, read the symptom pages for tips on managing them.
+5.	**Record progress:** Some people find it helpful to keep a log of what they are doing.
+- You could add your planned actions in <a href="/learn/my-reminders-and-notes" class="internal-link">_My Reminders & Notes_</a> and check it off when completed.
+- You could enter your activities to the <a href="/learn/my-tracker" class="internal-link">_My Tracker_</a> to keep a record.
+This can also help you see which times are better for you than others.
+6.	**Reflect:** If something is not going as you’d hoped, think about why.
+What could you do differently?
+You might need to break it down into even smaller steps to make progress.
+7.	**Reward:** If it’s going well, reward yourself.
+8.	**Forming a habit:** If you want to do something on a regular basis, you want to make it automatic, like a habit.
+This takes persistence over time.
+For most people it takes about 3months for a regular activity to become a habit.
+To help:
+- You could try associating the task with something that is already part of your routine, like brushing your teeth, or watching a scheduled TV programme.
+This gives an anchor.

+The <a href="/learn/my-wellbeing" class="internal-link">_My Wellbeing_</a> section in your manual will guide you through this process.